 Lydia is a fourth-year graduate student.
 She received her B.A. from Haverford College, where she majored in Psychology and English.
 Before coming to Northwestern, she worked as a research coordinator at the Annenberg Public Policy Center of the University of Pennsylvania.
-Lydia’s research focuses on how people’s individual self-concepts and broader social contexts influence their relationships.
-Her work on the self and relationships examines how people's self-concepts shape their relationships and how couples understand their identity together.
-Her work on social contexts and relationships focuses on how socioeconomic status (SES) influences relationships — specifically, the structural and psychological mechanisms that explain why lower-SES couples tend to experience lower relationship quality.
+Lydia’s research focuses on romantic relationships, the self, and inequality.
+Her first line of research focuses on relationships and the self-concept — how relationships change the self, and how people’s selves change their relationships.
+Her second line of research examines how socioeconomic status (SES) influences relationships — specifically, the structural and psychological mechanisms that explain why lower-SES couples tend to experience lower relationship quality.
 Click here for Lydia's CV.

 Shi, Z., Wang, A. L., Emery, L. F., Sheerin, K. M., & Romer, D. (2017).
 The importance of relevant emotional arousal in the efficacy of pictorial health warnings for cigarettes.
 Nicotine & Tobacco Research, 19(6), 750-755.
 [Download]